coderofsalvation/coderofsalvation.github.io/about.md

 ## My take on software creation

-There are 3 ways of making software: the correct way, and the incorrect way, and the succesful way.<br>
-In the end it boils down to transparency, playfullness, non-attachment to code or design, KISS (KeepItSimpleStupid), and keeping iterations real by using [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method).<br>
+Transparency, playfullness, non-attachment to code or design, KISS (KeepItSimpleStupid), and keeping iterations small using [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method).<br>
 My favourite model is the [Chaos model](http://en.wikipedia.org/wiki/Chaos_model) since its one of the few models which promotes non-linear progress.
-A methodology which also does this well is [kanban](https://en.wikipedia.org/wiki/Kanban)
+I also like building processes around [kanban](https://en.wikipedia.org/wiki/Kanban) when SCRUM causes too much overhead.

 ## Favorite books